audeara/react-native-sound-level-monitor/README.md

   SoundLevelResultType
 } from 'react-native-sound-level-monitor';

-const monitoringInterval = 50;
+// OPTIONAL (default 250): the rate, in milliseconds, which to check for microphone sound const monitorInterval = 50;

-export const soundLevelMonitor = rnSoundLevelMonitor( monitoringInterval
+export const soundLevelMonitor = rnSoundLevelMonitor(monitorInterval);
-);

 // you can start monitoring anywhere in your code soundLevelMonitor.start(); // optional argument